Animesh-2211/MailBackAI-Extension/README.md

 ## How to Install

-1. Download the extension ZIP file from the [Releases section](https://github.com/Animesh-2211/MailBackAI-Extension/archive/refs/tags/v1.0.zip).
+1. Download the extension ZIP file from [here](https://github.com/Animesh-2211/MailBackAI-Extension/archive/refs/tags/v1.0.zip).
 2. Unzip the downloaded file.
 3. Inside the extracted folder, you will find another folder.
 Unzip this inner folder as well.
 4. Open Chrome and go to `chrome://extensions/`.